-The Charity has a Child Protection Policy, and, additionally, requires all Trustees to complete a satisfactory Criminal Records Bureau (CRB) check, prior to appointment.
+The Charity has a Policy for Safeguarding Children, and, additionally, requires all Trustees to complete a satisfactory Criminal Records Bureau (CRB) check, prior to appointment.
 In addition, two Trustees are nominated for any outside contact with children, and a CRB Policy has been added to the Charity protocols, which requires a more in-depth CRB assessment to be repeated at a specified period.
 The initial periodicity has been set at 3 years.